simalgezer/Recommendation_Systems_ARL/README.md

 Make the most suitable product suggestion for this basket information.
 Derive the decision rules from 2010–2011 German customers.

-Data Set: The dataset named Online Retail II includes the sales of a UK-based online store between 01/12/2009–09/12/2011.
+Data Set, https://archive.ics.uci.edu/ml/datasets/Online+Retail+II: The dataset named Online Retail II includes the sales of a UK-based online store between 01/12/2009–09/12/2011.
 The product catalog of this company includes souvenirs.
 They can also be considered promotional items.
 There is also information that most of its customers are wholesalers.

 Variables:
 1. InvoiceNo — Invoice Number: If this code starts with C, it means that the operation has been canceled